Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 Let’s get started!

-## Understanding Azure AI Service for Vision and Azure Kubernetes Service
+## Understanding Azure AI Vision and Azure Kubernetes Service

 Azure AI Vision is a cloud-based service that offers a range of advanced computer vision capabilities enabling applications to interpret content, such as images and videos, using ML and other AI algorithms.
 Azure computer vision lets users integrate powerful vision features into their projects without ML experience.